edoss00/MarshmallowFlush/README.md

 - **Kiran Vuksanaj**

 ## Description
 Our project is a site that models changing COVID-19 data.
-The site will feature data comparisons between countries.
-It will also include an interactive simulation where the user can alter factors that affect the spread of the virus.
+Users will be able to compare trends of Coronavirus statistics between different countries and different US states.
+Users will also be able to see the effects of social distancing and quarantine on the spread of the virus.

 ## Datasets